The Myth of “Cheap Hearing Aids”: What You’re Really Paying For

 Let’s Talk—For Free

 If you’re feeling overwhelmed by ads and endless options, start with a free hearing screening at your local Beltone.
-You’ll meet with a trained hearing care professional who can walk you through your hearing results, recommend real solutions, and help you find a hearing aid that works for you—your lifestyle, your budget, and your goals.
+You’ll meet with a trained hearing care professional who can walk you through your hearing assessment results, recommend effective solutions, and help you find hearing aids that work for you—your lifestyle, your budget, and your goals.